kayateia/lifestream-node-server/API.md

 2. **Needs Approval**: Anyone may search for the stream, but cannot view images associated with the stream unless those images are associated with at least one _Public_ stream, or at least one other stream to which the viewing user is subscribed.
 Users cannot directly subscribe to the stream; they must first request an invite, which the stream owner then has to approve.
 3. **Hidden**: The stream does not appear in search results, and nobody can view images associated with the stream unless those images are associated with at least one _Public_ stream, or at least one other stream to which the viewing user is subscribed.

+### Failure conditions

+Database errors may cause any request to fail, and are therefore always a potential failure condition.
+The **failure condition** sections below will make this assumption, and not explicitly mention database errors.

 ## Image

 ### POST api/image